NMoroney/Awesome-Gain-Maps/README.md

 <img src="images/gain_mapped-visualization-matplotlib_gpx.jpg" width=400px>

 There is also a multi-page Streamlit app (that includes an HDR color picker) available for in-person demonstration.
 An SDR (ie non-gain mapped) screenshot jpg of this application is below.
-The resulting gain mapped image of this astronomy image is [here](images/gain_mapped-photo-laser_milky_way.jpg) :
+A gain mapped version of this astronomy image is [here](images/gain_mapped-photo-laser_milky_way.jpg) :

 <img src="images/2503-hdr_multipage_app-01.jpg" width=400px>